marijnz/NativePhysicsBVH/README.md

 Even though there's reasonable test coverage, this shouldn't be used in a production environment yet and is likely to have critical bugs.
 Use with caution!

+### Performance
+With a world of 1500 bodies, the insertion takes ~2ms and 10k raycasts take ~8ms.
+A similar setup with Unity.Physics takes ~0.2ms for the insertion and ~17ms for the raycasts.
+The time difference in insertion is largely because of the different construction of the world.
+In this project the BVH insertion is done with an "Incremental" approach, Unity.Physics seemingly "Top Down".

+This means that this project is generally better for many static objects and not tens of thousands of moving objects.
+However, thousends of moving moving objects should still be fine, especially when increasing the bounds of objects a bit so the tree doesn't have to update constantly (see `BVHWorld` as an example for this).

+Tests are done with an Intel i7-10750H CPU @ 2.60GHza.

 ### Examples

-The tests are a good place to see how the tree is being used.
+The tests are a good place to see how to use the BVH.
 But here's some examples as well.

 #### Insertion